Chronology of World War II

 Pacific

 • At this stage of the Pacific campaign, the US submarine war has been boosted by increasing numbers of British submarines being deployed from the Atlantic and Mediterranean to the Pacific.
-An admiralty statement on Nov 15 reveals that British submarines have sunk 69 Japanese vessels in 5 days.
+An admiralty statement on November 15 reveals that British submarines have sunk 69 Japanese vessels in five days.

 • The Japanese submarine I-26 is sunk by aircraft from the US escort carrier Anzio (CVE-57) and the destroyer escort Lawrence C. Taylor (DE-415) in the Philippine Sea.

-• The Japanese torpedo boat Hiyodori is sunk by the US submarine Gunnel (SS-253) in the South China Sea.
+• The Japanese torpedo boat Hiyodori and the merchant tanker Shunten Maru (5623t) are sunk by the US submarine Gunnel (SS-253) in the South China Sea about 130 miles east of Tourane, French Indochina.

 [larr2larr | rarrrarr]